vinas94/ModelDeployment/README.md

 The example DryBeans classification app which will be discussed in this document has been deployed on GKE and can be accessed <.here.>.

-The following request to the API would return a predicted class:
+The following sample request to the API would return a predicted class:

 ```